 Children under 5 years | Free of charge

-Explore the museum on your own or ask our friendly staff for information about our tours.
+Explore the museum on your own or ask our friendly staff for information about our daily tours.

-At 11am and 3.30pm we offer a family-friendly Bushrangers Behind Bars courtroom experience, where everyone is welcome to join in a mock trial of bushranger John Vane (a member of the Ben Hall Gang).
+At 11.30am we offer a family-friendly Bushrangers Behind Bars courtroom experience, where everyone is welcome to join in a mock trial of bushranger John Vane (a member of the Ben Hall Gang).